mikegwiz/courseproject/README.md

       - appropriately labels the data set with descriptive variable names

     B. creates a second, independent tidy data set called avgvar.txt with the average of each variable for each activity and each subject.

+ While both datasets are written to your workspace disc, the output of the script is the printed avgvar dataset

 3. codebook_result.Rmd
   R Markdown file that contains the codebook for results.txt.